ibm-cloud-docs/vmware-service/vmaas/vdc-adding.md

 2. On the **{{site.data.keyword.vmware-service_short}}** page, select the **VMwaaS multitenant Virtual data center** card.
 3. Specify the VDC name and select the resource group.
 4. Select the pricing plan according to your consumption needs.
-5. Select the regional location and Cloud Director site, and then select a provider virtual data center (PVDC) which maps to one or more data centers.
+5. Select the regional location and Cloud Director site, and then select a PVDC which maps to one or more data centers.
 The site and PVDC names are filtered based on the location setting.
-6. Optionally toggle fast provisioning of virtual machines (VMs) on.
+6. Optionally toggle fast provisioning of VMs on.
 7. Review your options to order a network edge.
    * To order a network edge, ensure that the toggle for **Create without network edge** is off and specify the edge type.
 Edge storage costs might occur.
    * Toggle **Create without network edge** on.
 This option is suitable for centralized networking administration and control over multiple VDCs.